-As a British territory, the Anglican Church was sponsored and partially supported by the Government from the about the period of the initial arrival of Loyalist in the late 1700s, until 1866 disestablishment of the Church of England in Jamaica.
+As a British territory, the Anglican Church was sponsored and partially supported by the Government from about the period of the initial arrival of the Loyalists in the late 1700s, until the 1866 disestablishment of the Church of England in Jamaica.

-When the Turks and Caicos separated from the Bahamas in 1847, the islands were split into parishes, as was a common system at many of the British Colonies in the West Indies and Caribbean.
-Grand Turk was Parish of St. Thomas, the Caicos Islands were the Parish of St George, and Salt Cay was the Parrish of St. John.
+When the Turks and Caicos separated from the Bahamas in 1847, the islands were split into parishes, as was a common system in many of the British Colonies in the West Indies and the Caribbean.
+Grand Turk was the Parish of St. Thomas, the Caicos Islands were the Parish of St George, and Salt Cay was the Parrish of St. John.

-As may be expected, churches have played an important part of society in the Turks and Caicos.
+Churches have long played an important part in society in the Turks and Caicos.
 Previous to the 1850s, the budding country did not have much civic infrastructure, and the limited schooling that took place in the islands fell under the function of churches on Grand Turk and Salt Cay.

 In 1849, then president Frederick Henry Alexander Forth (an energetic man who oversaw the construction of the Grand Turk Lighthouse and also attempted to dredge the inlet to North Creek, during his tenure) recognized the need for dedicated schools, as the education provided at the churches “was conducted as indifferently as it was attended”.
 President Forth subsequently established the first Board of Education in 1854.